livingdocsIO/documentation/public/guides/design/create-designs.md

 ## Example design definition:

-Lets start with a possible end result of a Livingdocs design definition.
+Let's start with a possible end result of a Livingdocs design definition.

 ```javascript
 var designDefinition = {